lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-12-14-User_interfaces.md

 and a rewrite rule in order to transform it.
 This is actually a dumb idea, since the computer can match rewrite rules to subexpressions automatically and apply them a thousand times per second.
-Verification is difficult because formal proofs tend to be extremely long and the formalisation of intuitive mathematical ideas often requires great ingenuity.
+Verification is hard because specifications can be complex, formal proofs tend to be extremely long and the formalisation of intuitive mathematical ideas often requires great ingenuity.
 It's not obvious what a mouse can do for you here.
 Forty years on, we have a clearer idea what a good user interface can do for verification,